mlcommons/ck/README.md

 ### Acknowledgments

-Collective Knowledge (CK) and Collective Mind (CM) were created by [Grigori Fursin](https://cKnowledge.org/gfursin), sponsored by cKnowledge.org and cTuning.org, and donated to MLCommons to benefit everyone.
+The Collective Mind automation framework (CM) was created by [Grigori Fursin](https://cKnowledge.org/gfursin), sponsored by cKnowledge.org and cTuning.org, and donated to MLCommons to benefit everyone.
-Since then, this open-source technology (CM, CM4MLOps, CM4MLPerf, CM4ABTF, CM4Research, etc)
+This open-source technology (CM, CM4MLOps, CM4MLPerf, CM4ABTF, CM4Research, etc)
-is being developed as a community effort thanks to all our [volunteers, collaborators and contributors](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md)!
+is being developed as a community effort thanks to all our fantastic [volunteers, collaborators and contributors](https://github.com/mlcommons/ck/blob/master/CONTRIBUTING.md)!